alexander171294/phpquery/readme.md

 ## Actual version:

 In develop: 1.0-RC2

 Released version: 1.0-RC1

-Next version published 24/12/15 or not, i don't know xD
+Next version published 20/12/15 this time i know it is so. xD

 ## ATENTION